Ebrahim Raisi: Tenure

-Importation of COVID-19 vaccine meanwhile surged since Raisi took office, with over 30 million doses being imported during the Iranian month of Shahrivar, more than the vaccine imports since February 2021, while 13.4 million were imported during the month of Mordad in which Raisi was sworn-in.
-The Ministry of Foreign Affairs announced importation of 60 million more vaccines on 19 September.
+Importation of COVID-19 vaccine meanwhile surged since Raisi took office, with over 30 million doses being imported during the Iranian month of Shahrivar, more than the vaccine imports since February 2021, while 13.4 million were imported during the month of Mordad in which Raisi was sworn in.
+The Ministry of Foreign Affairs announced the importation of 60 million more vaccines on 19 September.
 In a pre-recorded speech before the 76th session of the United Nations General Assembly on 21 September, Raisi stated that Iran wanted to resume talks over its nuclear programme.
 He also stated that the hegemony of the United States was being rejected across the world and criticised its sanctions on Iran as unjust.

-On September 17, protests erupted after the death of Mahsa Amini, and unrest spreaded all over the country.
+On 17 September, protests erupted after the death of Mahsa Amini, and unrest spread all over the country.
 President Raisi promised to set up a commission to investigate the murder, but this did not affect the protests, as law-enforcement agencies are allegedly retreating from small cities due to uncontrollable rioting.